Order of the Crown of Romania: Before 1932 (Type 1)

-The religious character of the model of 1881 is a red-enamelled, eight-pointed Maltese Cross with wider margin of gold and white.
+The model of 1881 features a red-enamelled, eight-pointed Maltese Cross with wider margin of gold and white.
 In the angles of the cross were "C"s, the initials of the founder.
-The medallion in the middle of the cross shows a royal crown on dark red background.
+The medallion in the middle of the cross shows the Romanian royal crown on a dark red background.
 The medallion is surrounded by a white-frost edge surrounded the inscription PRIN NOI INSINE (by ourselves) and the order's foundation date of 14 March 1881.
-On the back of the medallion is 10 Mai (May 10), the National Day as well as the years 1866 (enthronement of Carol and the foundation of the Romanian dynasty), 1877 (proclamation of Romanian fully independence), 1881 (proclamation of the Kingdom and of Carol as King of Romania).
+On the back of the medallion, there is the writing "10.
+Maiu" (May 10), the National Day.
+It is surrounded by the years 1866 (enthronement of Carol and the foundation of the Romanian dynasty), 1877 (proclamation of Romanian fully independence), 1881 (proclamation of the Kingdom and of Carol as King of Romania).